IPwe’s AI-Based Valuation Methodology

 3) Transaction Likeliness

 6) Key Markets

 7) Technology Hotness

 11) Enforcement Territories Grant Saturation

 The attributes are absolute values important for strategic decisions.

-All of this is summarised with ratings scaling from AAA-D, providing a high-level understanding of the asset’s financial quality.
+Ratings scaling from AAA-D summarize all of this, offering a high-level understanding of the asset’s financial quality.